jgomezselles/kubecon24-kepler-knative/README.md

 * `oc delete -f yamls/serverless-operator.yaml`

 ## Next
-* Update helm and installations with https://jgomezselles.github.io/hermes-charts/
-* Deploy mock as server
 * Find the best way to deploy the mock with a LoadBalancer in http/2
-* Install both at the same time and run
 * Create dashboard
 * See if we can save prometheus metrics to just reuse them
 * Change commands to be kubectl